groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2022/groupdocs.viewer-for-.net-22.3-release-notes.md

 |VIEWERNET-3820|"Could not load file.
 File is corrupted or damaged." exception when rendering ODT file|Bug|
 |VIEWERNET-3874|"Could not load file.
 File is corrupted or damaged." exception when rendering ODT file|Bug|
 |VIEWERNET-3907|Improve image quality when converting to image and downscale|Bug|

+## Public API and Backward Incompatible Changes

+* Support of .NET Framework 2.0 is dropped.
+Supported frameworks versions are .NET Framework 4.0, .NET Standard 2.1 and .NET 6.0